 Conditions commonly associated with pelvic floor dysfunction include:

-During your first pelvic floor treatment, your therapist will discuss your medical history and medications.
-Once the initial history questions have been answers, next is the pelvic floor exam.
+During your first evaluation, your therapist will discuss your symptoms, medical history and medications.

 After therapy, your physical therapist may prescribe a home exercise plan to continue strengthening these muscles.
 Discuss next steps with your therapist to ensure you’re on the same page moving forward.